Wolfieheart/FreeSO-Translations-Dutch/README.md

 ## Contributing
 You can contribute by helping me correct any/all Dutch that sounds out of place.

 **Reminder: I am from Ireland and Dutch is my 2nd Language, so there may be a few words out of place.
-The Majority of the translations have been checked against the Dutch Dialect for Vlaanderen/Flanders, with a native speaker**
+Please Note: The Majority of the translations have been checked against the Dutch for Flanders/Belgium, with a native speaker**

 If you find anything that is incorrect, please create an issue or a Pull Request.